-- 6.1 The management committee may by regulation: - a) fix annual membership subscriptions; - b) fix such other fees or levies as the management committee considers prudent for the effective and sustainable management of the affairs of the association; and - c) determine the time and manner of payment of the subscriptions, fees and levies by members to the association. - 6.2 The management committee may fix subscriptions, fees or levies at different rates for different categories of membership and may determine that no subscriptions are payable by one or more of the categories for any year. - 6.3 On admission to membership a new member must pay the current full year's subscription. - 6.4 The management committee may waive all or part of a member's subscriptions, fees or levies, and may agree terms of payment for a member different from those applicable to other members of the same category, if the management committee is satisfied that there are special reasons to do so.

-6.5 The voting and other rights of members who have not paid their subscription, fee or levy by the due date are suspended until the subscription, fee or levy is paid.
+- 6.1 The Management Committee may, by the Rules: - a) fix annual membership subscriptions; - b) fix such other fees or levies as the Management Committee considers prudent for the effective and sustainable management of the affairs of the Party; and, - c) determine the time and manner of payment of the subscriptions, fees and levies by members to the Party. - 6.2 The Management Committee may fix subscriptions, fees or levies at different rates for different categories of membership and may determine that no subscriptions are payable by one or more of the categories for any year. - 6.3 Upon acceptance of application to upgrade to a voting membership a member must pay the current full year's subscription. - 6.4 The Management Committee may waive all or part of a member's subscriptions, fees or levies and may agree terms of payment for a member different from those applicable to other members of the same category, if the Management Committee is satisfied that there are special reasons to do so. - 6.5 The voting and other rights of voting members who have not paid their subscription, fee or levy by the due date, are suspended until the subscription, fee or levy is paid. - 6.6 The amount and terms of payment of any subscriptions, fees or levies may be any amount determined by resolution of the Management Committee from time to time and that amount may be zero. - 6.7 Payment of annual membership fee to the LCSA Party, does not grant voting member status or voting rights to supporter members of the Legalise Cannabis Australia Party (LCA).
+A separate membership fee is payable to the LCA in order for that to occur.